-Personal data means any information relating to an identified or identifiable natural person (“data subject").
+Personal data is any information relating to an identified or identifiable natural person (hereinafter "data subject").
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 b) Data subject

-Data subject is any identified or identifiable natural person, whose personal data is processed by the controller responsible for the processing.
+Data subject means any identified or identifiable natural person whose personal data are processed by the controller.

-Processing is any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+Processing means any operation or set of operations which is performed upon personal data, whether or not by automatic means, such as collection, recording, organisation, filing, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 d) Restriction of processing

-Restriction of processing is the marking of stored personal data with the aim of limiting their processing in the future.
+Restriction of processing is the marking of stored personal data with the aim of limiting their future processing.

-Pseudonymisation is the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.
+Pseudonymisation is the processing of personal data in such a way that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.

-f) Controller or controller responsible for the processing
+f) Controller or data controller

-Controller or controller responsible for the processing is the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.
+The controller or person responsible for processing is the natural or legal person, public authority, agency or other body which alone or jointly with others determines the purposes and means of the processing of personal data.
+Where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its designation may be provided for under Union or Member State law.

-Processor is a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
+Processor means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.

-Recipient is a natural or legal person, public authority, agency or another body, to which the personal data are disclosed, whether a third party or not.
-However, public authorities which may receive personal data in the framework of a particular inquiry in accordance with Union or Member State law shall not be regarded as recipients; the processing of those data by those public authorities shall be in compliance with the applicable data protection rules according to the purposes of the processing.
+Recipient means a natural or legal person, public authority, agency or other body to whom personal data are disclosed, whether or not a third party.
+However, public authorities that may receive personal data in the context of a specific investigative task under Union or Member State law shall not be considered as recipients.

-i) Third party
+(i) Third party

-Third party is a natural or legal person, public authority, agency or body other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, are authorised to process personal data.
+Third party means any natural or legal person, public authority, agency or other body other than the data subject, the controller, the processor and the persons who, under the direct authority of the controller or the processor, are authorised to process the personal data.

-2. Name and Address of the controller
+2. name and address of the data controller

-Controller for the purposes of the General Data Protection Regulation (GDPR), other data protection laws applicable in Member states of the European Union and other provisions related to data protection is:
+The controller within the meaning of the General Data Protection Regulation, other data protection laws applicable in the Member States of the European Union and other provisions with data protection character is: